ionos-deploy-now/documentation/content/docs/git-integration.md

 ~~~

 <!-- ![IONOS Deploy Now App](/github-app.png) -->
 Deploy Now does not limit the build time you can use to update your web project.
-However, the build time for private repositories depends on your personal GitHub plan.
+However, the build time that can be used in private repositories depends on your personal GitHub plan.